victorgan/.vim/readme.md

    extensions.
-You can also make a symbol link from the windows command prompt like so: mklink /J C:\Users\vctrg\vimfiles C:\code\2015\github-victorgan\.vim
+You can also make a symbol link from the windows command prompt like so: mklink /J C:\Users\vctrg\vimfiles C:\code\2015\github-victorgan\.vim (/J creates a hardlink to a directory or folder, /D soft symbolic link (default), /H hard link file)

 2. Edit/make a text file named `$HOME/_vimrc` (no extensions) to be: source $HOME/.vim/vimrc